mitranim/xhttp/readme.md

 you in control by never masking the xhr object.

 Finally, `xhttp` respects your laziness.
-It prepares an xhr object, adding a single, convenient method that start the request.
+It prepares an xhr object, adding a single, convenient method that starts the request.
 But it lets _you_ "pull the trigger".
 Convenient for building advanced network utilities with queueing, deduplication etc.